kpradeep12/code-blogger/_posts/2018-12-04-understanding-kotlin-extension-functions.md

 ## Conclusion

-Extension functions not only just for Java inbuilt classes, we can add them for even third party libraries.
-But make sure to not overuse it because they may create ambiguity in the project so some policies may be needed in the project to create and maintaining extension functions.
+Extension functions not only just for Java core classes, we can add them for even third party libraries.
+But make sure to not overuse it because they may create ambiguity in the project so some policies may be needed in the project to create and maintain extension functions.